Coming In 2021

 Help us build our permanent home.

-In six years, we’ve accomplished great things.
 It’s time for our next evolution: growth and permanency.
 Let’s break ground together!
 We have purchased 100 acres in Caledon, Ontario to build a new wildlife hospital, with the goal of training more professionals and treating more animals.
+This will be part of our first phase of the Project Evolution Initiative.

 A message from Dr. Roberta Bondar, Canada’s First Female Astronaut